PHP MVC Framework Tutorial

 https://codeigniter.com/

-It is one of the most popular PHP MVC frameworks.
+It is one of the most popular PHP MVC frameworks, now in its fourth major version (CodeIgniter 4).
 It’s lightweight and has a short learning curve.
 It has a rich set of libraries that help build websites and applications rapidly.
 Users with limited knowledge of OOP programming can also use it.
-CodeIgniter powered applications include;
+Applications built with CodeIgniter include;

 Kohana